orbitse/data-512-a1/README.md

 See the License for the specific language governing permissions and limitations under the License.

- - For more information, see the Wikimedia Foundation terms of use [LINK](https://wikimediafoundation.org/wiki/Terms_of_Use/en).
+For more information on Wikipedia's terms of use, see the Wikimedia Foundation terms of use [LINK](https://wikimediafoundation.org/wiki/Terms_of_Use/en).

-### __Data Issues__
- - issues or special considerations with the data that would be useful for another researcher to know.
+#### __Additional Data Information__
+ - Both the Pageview and Pagecount APIs allow you to get data on page views of other Wikipedia pages if you don't want the views of all English Wikipedia pages.
+ - The Pageview Wikipedia API does allow you to get page view data from non-users like bots

 ### __API Documentation__
 The Wikipedia page view data came from two APIs: Pagecounts API and Pageviews API.